Note: The deadline for Fall 2022 admission is February 15, 2022.

 - MATH 2550 (Introduction to Linear Algebra)

-The above courses are offered at community colleges in the Los Angeles area.
+Most of the above courses are offered at community colleges in the Los Angeles area.
 For example, MATH 2450 above is comparable to MATH 10 (Discrete Structures) at Santa Monica College or MATH 272 (Methods of Discrete Mathematics) at ELAC.

 See the course catalog for more information on these courses.